Bond investors cool to Europe's stragglers as political clouds gather

 “Every time we see some weakness in equity markets due to some geopolitical event or other, it is a warning signal for widening in peripheral spreads.”

-Italian 10-year yields have fallen some 35 bps this quarter, around half the decline seen in the last two quarters.
+Italian 10-year yields have fallen around 30 bps this quarter, around half the decline seen in the last two quarters.

-Spanish equivalents - having suffered their worst week since June 2013 earlier this month - have fallen some 50 bps this quarter, which compares with 56 bps in the second quarter and 92 bps in the first three months of the year.
+Spanish equivalents - having suffered their worst week since June 2013 earlier this month - have fallen some 45 bps this quarter, which compares with 56 bps in Q2 and 92 bps in Q1.

 “You don’t need to be a genius to see that clearly you’ve travelled a lot of the way that you are going to travel,” said Mark Dowding, co-head of investment grade at Bluebay.